jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Integral dependence and integral homomorphisms.md

 ---

-More generally, this proof works in any [[Abstract algebra --- math-171/notes/Factorisation in special rings#_definition _ unique factorisation domains|unique factorisation domain]] —
+More generally, this proof works in any [[Abstract algebra --- math-171/notes/Unique factorisation#_definition _ unique factorisation domains|unique factorisation domain]] —

 ##### _proposition:_ UFDs are integrally closed